karla-fordham/karla-fordham.github.io/index.md

 ---
 layout: default
 ---
 I am half Filipino/Lebanese.
-I grew up in South Auckland where I attended Manurewa High School and went on to attend Massey University where I completed a Bachelor of Design majoring in Visual Communication.
-Growing up in a diverse area and coming from a family of opposing  cultures has taught me how important culture and diversity is, especially in the work place.
+I grew up in South Auckland where I attended Manurewa High School and went on to attend Massey University to complete a Bachelor of Design majoring in Visual Communication.
+Growing up in a diverse community with a family of contrasting cultures has taught me how essential culture and diversity is, especially in the work place.

-I've learnt more from my failures than anything else in life.
-There's something to be said for being thrown in the deep end and receiving constructive criticism.
-The key takeaway I've learnt is - to fail often and fail swiftly.
+As a designer, I've learnt about the importance of collaboration, the process of iteration, and the value of emotional intelligence.
+The key takeaway I've learnt is to fail often and fail fast.
 Ask all the questions.
 Say all the things.
 Don't over think it.
-Listen to all the feedback.
+Listen to feedback.
 Take action.
-Most importantly, leave the ego at the door.
-It doesn't add any value.
-Also, if you've grown complacent, you haven't succeeded.

-Being a designer has taught me about the process of iteration, the importance of collaboration and the value of emotional intelligence.

 Text can be **bold**, _italic_, or ~~strikethrough~~.